droctothorpe/acodetojoy/content/posts/unconscious_algorithms.md

 The time and space complexity are both O(n).

 I hope you found this helpful.
-Remember, your brain is awesome.
-If you can solve a problem without code, you already know the solution, it's just a matter of unpacking it.
+Remember: your brain is amazing.
+If you can solve a problem without code, you already know the solution, it's just a matter of unboxing it.